Lockdown proved inflection point for e-commerce in India | Business

 Amazon also saw similar trends as thousands of neighbourhood Kirana stores and offline retailers also came onboard to leverage digital technology to reach customers' doorstep.

-A Grofers spokesperson said that amongst all new users on its platform in the last one year, 64 per cent were first-time online grocery shoppers, while 20 per cent were totally new to e-commerce.
+A Grofers spokesperson said that amongst all new users on its platform in the last year, 64 percent were first-time online grocery shoppers, while 20 percent were totally new to e-commerce.

 To ensure convenience for first-time shoppers, Flipkart introduced new capabilities to handhold them through the purchase journey with the addition of a voice assistant and vernacular interfaces in multiple languages.